A popular 1837 book by Washington Irving helped reveal natural resources of the Far West.

 In 2007, Schultz was awarded a National Humanities Medal from President George W. Bush, and her National Endowment for the Humanities biography has extensive oil history preservation accomplishments.
 Her father — born in Titusville, Pennsylvania, home of the first U.S. oil well — initially moved the family to Midwest oilfields in 1924.

-The field was surpassed in the 1920s by the nearby Teapot Dome, source of financial scandal during the Warren G. Harding administration.
+The oilfield became famous for its gushers and a pipeline to a Casper refinery was built in 1911.
+Salt Creek was surpassed in the 1920s by the nearby Teapot Dome field — source of a financial scandal during the Warren G. Harding administration.

 Buffalo Bill’s Oil Company